Configuring IP networking with nmcli

 A connection type.
 Allowed values are: adsl, bond, bond-slave, bridge, bridge-slave, bluetooth, cdma, ethernet, gsm, infiniband, olpc-mesh, team, team-slave, vlan, wifi, wimax.
 Each connection type has type-specific command options.
 For example:

-nmcli c add connection.type gsm apn access_point_name
+.nmcli c add connection.type gsm apn access_point_name

-nmcli c add connection.type wifi ssid
+.nmcli c add connection.type wifi ssid My identifier

-You can see the TYPE_SPECIFIC_OPTIONS list in the nmcli(1) man page.
+list in the nmcli(1) man page.

 connection.interface-name